 Your journal entries facilitate a dialogue between you and your Tutor and in my experience, this can be very powerful.
 You are demonstrating the lifelong skills of self-reflection, reflective thinking and reflective writing, all of which can be continually developed way after you’ve qualified (i.e. lifelong).
 Your journal entries are also formal documentations of your continuous development, again an approach which offers you lifelong opportunities.

 Make sure you meet your deadlines

 I admire the relentless way in which you meet the bi weekly deadlines, they come around so quickly.
 For what it’s worth, over the years I’ve been there and done that and just….only just (how many times is for me to know!!) met deadlines for assessed work.
 Still, just in time is not late.
 Also, for each of you and your individual personal goals with your qualifications, in the end, you and only you will know if and when you’ve done ‘the very best you can’, these were the exact words my Dad always used.

 Enjoy your learning experience

 Above all, I hope you really enjoy your learning and your careers as they progress.
 Have no doubt, none, that what you are doing is incredibly positive and will give you several unique selling points in today’s ever more competitive job market.
 If you can achieve this then your learning and professional world will be in a truly virtuous circle.

-Want to know more about our courses?
+Would you like to learn more about our courses?
 Download our prospectus.